 In the event of a conversion, the legal entity in which business is conducted is changed.
-In practice, this means that you get a new CVR number.
+In practice this means that you get a new CVR number.
 The conversion will most likely have an impact on the company’s contracts.
 Therefore, these must be examined before the conversion is completed.
-It will, e.g. be particularly relevant to check the company’s most important supplier contracts, leases, and banking facilities to ensure that these are not adversely affected by the conversion.
+It will, e.g. be particularly relevant to check the company’s most important supplier contracts, leases, and the banking facilities to ensure that these are not adversely affected by the conversion.

 Conditions for a conversion

 Some of the main conditions that must be met before a conversion can take place are found in section 2 of the Business Transformation Act:

 - All assets and liabilities belonging to the personally owned and operated business must be transferred (real estate can be kept out of the conversion).

 - The total consideration for the business must be provided in the form of shares.